Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-Under continuous spike-and-slab priors, the modal estimates of the regression coefficients cannot be exactly zero and therefore do not allow explicit exclusion of a covariate.
-Moreover, the median probability model \citep{barbieri2004} and other Bayes factor based approaches \citep{ghosh2015, de2026}, which rely on thresholding the posterior probability $\mathbb{P}(\gamma_j = 1 | \bm{Y})$ to select covariates, are not applicable here because the posterior distribution over models is unavailable.

-\citet{rockova2014} estimated the most probable submodel as the highest probability model conditional on the modal estimates of the parameters.
-Following this strategy, we choose our best submodel as the model with the highest conditional probability, given $\eta = 1$ and the modal estimates $(\hat{\bm{\beta}}, \hat{\rho}^2, \hat{\theta}, \hat{\tau}^2, \hat{\bm{\sigma}})$ from the ECM algorithm.
+\item \textbf{Variable Selection:} Under continuous spike-and-slab priors, the modal estimates of the regression coefficients cannot be exactly zero and therefore do not allow explicit exclusion of a covariate.
+Moreover, the median probability model \citep{barbieri2004} and other Bayes factor based approaches \citep{ghosh2015, de2026}, which rely on thresholding the posterior probability $\mathbb{P}(\gamma_j = 1 \mid \bm{Y})$ to select covariates, are not applicable here because the posterior distribution over models is unavailable. \citet{rockova2014} estimated the most probable submodel as the highest probability model conditional on the modal estimates of the parameters.
+Following this strategy, we choose our best submodel as the model with the highest conditional probability, given $\alpha$, $\eta = \eta_{\alpha}$ and the modal estimates $(\hat{\bm{\beta}}, \hat{\rho}^2, \hat{\theta}, \hat{\tau}^2, \hat{\bm{\sigma}})$ from the ECM algorithm.
 That is, the estimated model is

 which can be obtained by thresholding the conditional probability of each component as